mariadb-corporation/MaxScale/PLUGIN_DEVELOPER_MANUAL.md

 void thread_finish()
 ```

-`process_init` and `process_finish` are called by the module loader right after loading a module and just before unloading a module.
+These four functions are present in all `MXS_MODULE` structs and are not part of the API of any individual module type. `process_init` and `process_finish` are called by the module loader right after loading a module and just before unloading a module.
 Usually, these can be set to null in `MXS_MODULE` unless the module needs some general initializations before creating any instances. `thread_init` and `thread_finish` are thread specific equivalents.

 #### Protocol